-In the UK Education system inclusion, is practised as a form of integration largely due to the dominance of medical/ deficit based discourse utilised to gain extra support for Special Educational Needs and Disability pupils.
-For instance the high numbers of autistic pupils with Education Health and Care Plans is a sign of how the education system requires bolt on support for anyone who is different from the mythical norm (Milton, Martin and Melham 2016), helping to perpetuate ableism and internal ableism (Campbell 2008).
-The commonly reported struggles parents face gaining adequate support for autistic pupils often causes severe psychological distress to autistic pupils due to poorly enacted inclusion policies (Beardon 2017).
+In the UK education system, inclusion is practised as a form of integration largely due to the dominance of medical/deficit-based discourse utilised to gain extra support for Special Educational Needs and Disability pupils.
+For instance, the high numbers of autistic pupils with Education Health and Care Plans is a sign of how the education system requires bolt-on support for anyone who is different from the mythical norm (Milton, Martin, and Melham 2016), helping to perpetuate ableism and internalised ableism (Campbell 2008).
+The commonly reported struggles parents face gaining adequate support for autistic pupils often causes severe psychological distress to autistic pupils due to poorly implemented inclusion policies (Beardon 2017).

-Social model is not practised for the autism label.
+Social model is not practised for the autism label

 The medical model of disability is the dominant model in autism studies (Graby 2016).
-The UK fulltime employment rate for people with autism is stagnant at around 15% (National Autistic Society 2016).
-Even with The Autism Act 2009 and The Equality Act 2010 autistic individuals could be discriminated against in the Criminal Justice System (Beardon 2008).
+The UK full-time employment rate for people with autism is stagnant at around 15% (National Autistic Society 2016).
+Even with The Autism Act 2009 and The Equality Act 2010, autistic individuals could be discriminated against in the Criminal Justice System (Beardon 2008).
 Autistic individuals expend prodigious amounts of energy forcing themselves to meet Predominant Neurotype (Beardon 2008) demands and expectations, often causing undue psychological harm to themselves (Beardon 2017).
 This leads to higher suicide rates for autistic individuals:

-"7.3% - 15% of people who have been hospitalised for attempted suicide also have an autism diagnosis.
-This is much higher than the 1% rate of autism diagnosis we would expect in the general UK population" (Cassidy 2015).
+7.3%-15% of people who have been hospitalised for attempted suicide also have an autism diagnosis.
+This is much higher than the 1% rate of autism diagnosis we would expect in the general UK population.
+(Cassidy 2015)

-The above average autistic suicide is is symptomatic of autistic individuals being compared to Predominant Neurotype societal demands and expectations (Beardon 2017).
-An example of wider prejudice against neurodivergent labels, with the UK government favouring 'really disabled people' to the detriment of neurodivergent labels, or unseen disabilities:
+The above-average autistic suicide is symptomatic of autistic individuals being compared with Predominant Neurotype societal demands and expectations (Beardon 2017).
+An example of wider prejudice against neurodivergent labels is the UK government favouring 'really disabled people' to the detriment of neuro-divergent labels or unseen disabilities:

-"Disability benefits should go to "really disabled people" not those "taking pills at home, who suffer from anxiety"" (Anon 2017).
+Disability benefits should go to 'really disabled people' not those 'taking pills at home, who suffer from anxiety'.
+(Anon 2017)

-Cuts to the welfare in the UK have thus helped to segregate the different impairment types (Graby 2016), driving internal ableism.
-This article however argues that the social model should be more widely implemented for all neurodivergent labels.
+Cuts to welfare in the United Kingdom have thus helped to segregate the different impairment types (Graby 2016), driving internalised ableism.
+This article, however, argues that the social model should be more widely implemented for all neurodivergent labels.
 Shifting autism research away from causes and biological effects onto services and social issues will also assist autistic individuals by exploring the impact of living in Predominant Neurotype society.

 Autistic individuals are treated harshly for multiple reasons, primarily due to the language used to describe autism.
 The language used to describe a topic affects how people treat the topic.
-This is reflected in the recent rise in hate crime against European Union migrants after the Brexit Referendum in the UK.
-For neurodivergent labels, Sayal et al (2010) suggest that teachers believing pupils have ADHD predisposes the teachers to have negative opinions of the labelled pupils due to labelling effects.
-The Autism Strategy (Department of Health 2015)

-explicitly mentions the problems individuals with Asperger's Syndrome face in their every-day lives, due to the misconception Asperger's Syndrome is mild autism or that Asperger's Syndrome is not autism.
-Significantly clinicians over identified the number of cases of Asperger's Syndrome by ignoring the differential marker of delayed speech development between Asperger's Syndrome and autism, primarily due to the positive connotations of Asperger's Syndrome.
-The autism discourse is dominated by concepts of autism being a disorder and a deficit (Graby2016).
-This allows Predominant Neurotypes to treat autistic people as less than human, as autistic individuals are seen as diminished versions of the perfect Predominant Neurotype person (Campbell 2008).
-This is a profound type of barrier, something which has to be tackled by using the social model of disability.
+This is reflected in the recent rise in hate crime against European Union migrants after the Brexit Referendum in the United Kingdom.
+For neurodivergent labels, Sayal et al. (2010) suggest that teachers believing pupils have attention deficit hyperactivity disorder (ADHD) predisposes the teachers to have negative opinions of the labelled pupils due to labelling effects.
+The Autism Strategy (Department of Health 2015) explicitly mentions the problems individuals with Asperger's syndrome face in their everyday lives, due to the misconception that Asperger's syndrome is mild autism or that Asperger's syndrome is not autism.
+Significantly, clinicians over-identified the number of cases of Asperger's syndrome by ignoring the differential marker of delayed speech development between Asperger's syndrome.
+The autism discourse is dominated by concepts of autism being a disorder and a deficit (Graby 2016).
+This allows Predominant Neurotypes to treat autistic people as less than human, because autistic individuals are seen as diminished versions of the perfect Predominant Neurotype person (Campbell 2008).
+This is a profound type of barrier, something which has to be tackled using the social model of disability.